not-coded/MiscUtils/Plugin/README.md

 # Code Utilities
-Hey!
-This is a repository containing a .sk and a .jar file, made for your minecraft server.
+This is the folder containing the .jar file.

 # Difference between .sk and .jar: